Moving to Los Angeles – A Complete Guide

 Choose the Right Neighborhood Before Moving to Los Angeles

 Los Angeles is huge, not just in population terms, but in its area as well.
-This means that house-hunting and choosing the right neighborhood within the city isn’t going to be easy, don’t let that cause you anxiety about moving out.
-There is a long list of options that you have to measure against your own needs and preferences.
+This means that house-hunting and choosing the right neighborhood within the city isn’t going to be easy, so don’t let that cause you anxiety about moving out.
+There is a long list of options that you have to measure against your own needs and preferences, including the safety of your future neighborhood.
 To help you make the decision, we’ve put together a list of our top picks on where to live in LA:

 - Beverly Grove.
 If you have the budget for it, it is a good option.
 This community lies in between West Hollywood and Beverly Hills, which speaks volumes about the cost of rent and utilities.
-The area is packed with shopping and dining options, plus getting to the beach is relatively easy.
+The area is packed with shopping and dining options, so if you are moving for a relationship you’ll always have plenty of options for a fun date.

 - Rolling Hills.
 The suburbs of Los Angeles are truly a gem to be discovered.
 Rolling Hills offers a rural feel with all the amenities and accessibility of a metropolis.
 Although the rent is pretty steep, if you’re looking for a safe neighborhood in Los Angeles, this is the place to be.
 Moving to the suburbs has never seemed so attractive.